GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

 ## Getting started

-Suppose the travel company Margie's Travels requires customers to apply for travel insurance by filling out a form.
+Suppose the company Margie's Travels requires customers to apply for travel insurance by filling out a form.
 Although the forms are returned digitally, an employee at Margie's Travels is still manually transferring the data in the forms from the PDF to a database.

 We want to create a custom model that will recognize the data in our industry-specific forms and give an output of accurate key, value pairs in a JSON file, which can be used to automate the process.
 In order to create a custom model, we will upload a set of training documents to a container, create a Form Recognizer resource, train a model, and test the model.